daniellecrobinson/Data-Rescue-PDX/README.md

 Here is a sample exercise to take you through creating a metadata file.

-1. Step 1, find a file with missing metadata? check that the domain exisits on Data.gov
+Example: find a file with missing metadata? check that the domain exisits on Data.gov
   - Example: https://github.com/climate-mirror/datasets/issues/298
   - Here's the readme: https://www1.ncdc.noaa.gov/pub/data/annualreports/readme.txt
   - Let's pick one of the anual reports! https://www1.ncdc.noaa.gov/pub/data/
   - What are these? https://www1.ncdc.noaa.gov/pub/data/annualreports/
   - It's a bunch of these! https://www1.ncdc.noaa.gov/pub/data/annualreports/2013-annual.pdf

+1. Pick a dataset!
+2. Check whether your dataset exisits in other places - search for the URL that was reported to Climate-mirror.
+ - Data.gov
+ - IA.org
+ - GitHub
+ - Google
+ Does it exist in other locations?
+Does it have metadata?

+3. What's the status of the metadata?
+ If you find metadata, grab it and paste in to a text file.
+ If not we are going to create it i a text file using a JSON template Create new metadata file in JSON format, help on the formatting [here](https://project-open-data.cio.gov/v1.1/metadata-resources/) and [here](https://project-open-data.cio.gov/v1.1/schema/dataset.json)

+4. Create issue on leave comment on issue with link to data or metadata

   google URL - does anythign else point here?
   Does anything link to here?

-2. create new metadata file in JSON format?

-3. help on the formatting [here](https://project-open-data.cio.gov/v1.1/metadata-resources/) and [here](https://project-open-data.cio.gov/v1.1/schema/dataset.json)
-4. Done?
-5. Machine readable intititional ID

 More on Data.gov Metadata, including long lists of possible Dataset Field titles [here](https://project-open-data.cio.gov/v1.1/schema/)